-The Board of Directors held seven meetings and took action by unanimous written consent five times during 2010.
-During certain meetings of the Board of Directors, the independent directors also met separately in executive sessions without management present to discuss various matters, including our performance and the performance of PRCM Advisers LLC.
-The Audit Committee held ten meetings during 2010.
-Also during 2010, the Compensation Committee held four meetings and the Nominating and Corporate Governance Committee held two meetings.
-Each of our directors attended at least 75% of the aggregate total number of meetings held by the Board and all committees on which he served during 2010.
+The Board of Directors held 13 meetings and took action by unanimous written consent once during 2011.
+During certain meetings of the Board of Directors, the independent directors also met separately in executive sessions without management present to discuss various matters, including our performance and the performance of PRCM Advisers.
+The Audit Committee held eight meetings and took action by unanimous written consent once during 2011.
+Also during 2011, the Compensation Committee held three meetings and the Nominating and Corporate Governance Committee held two meetings.
+Each of our directors attended at least 75% of the aggregate total number of meetings held by the Board and all committees on which he served during 2011.
 Although we do not have a policy on director attendance at the Annual Meeting, directors are encouraged to attend the Annual Meeting.
-All seven of our directors attended the annual meeting of stockholders held in June 2010.
+Each of our directors attended the annual meeting of stockholders held in May 2011.